oyeBilly/spotify-recent-tracks/README.md

 ```

 The first time you run the script, it will open a web browser for authentication.
 After authenticating, the script will show your most recently played track along with its audio features and genre tags.

+# Feature Map
+- ability to create a new playlist or update an existing playlist with the most played tracks from albums released in the last X weeks